 Membership

 The Corporation has no members.
-The rights which would otherwise vest in the members vest in the Directors of The Corporation (hereinafter the “Trustees”).
+The rights which would otherwise vest in the members vest in the Board of Trustees of the Corporation (hereinafter the “Trustees”).
 Actions which would otherwise require approval by a majority of all members or approval by the members require only approval of a majority of all Trustees or approval by the Board.

 ARTICLE III